Easy Salmon fish cakes for baby your whole family will love

 Your baby can eat fish cakes when they start solids, around 6 months of age.
 When your baby has a pincer grasp and can pick up smaller pieces of food between their forefinger and thumb, you can offer them smaller chunks of fresh cooked or canned salmon.

-These homemade salmon cakes for baby are a great starter solid food.
+These homemade salmon cakes for babies is a great starter solid food.
 They are large enough to pick up with a palmer grasp and are nice and tender, so they’re easy to chew and not a choking hazard.

 Fish allergies in babies